Multi-cloud means several different public clouds are used to support one or more applications, instead of just a single public cloud.

-"Hybrid cloud" describes the mixing of two or more distinct types of infrastructure: it combines a private cloud, an on-premises data center, or both with at least one public cloud.
-Multicloud refers to several different public clouds being deployed, and it doesn't necessarily include a private cloud, although it can.
+"Hybrid cloud" describes the mixing of two or more distinct types of infrastructure: it combines a private cloud, an on-premise data center, or both with at least one public cloud.
+Multi-cloud refers to several different public clouds being deployed, and it doesn't necessarily include a private cloud, although it can.

 Cloudflare sits between end users and cloud infrastructure.
 We are able to integrate with, secure, and accelerate traffic to any cloud provider, or for multiple cloud providers.

-A multicloud deployment can come about unintentionally, as a result of shadow IT.
+A multi-cloud deployment can come about unintentionally, as a result of shadow IT.
 Shadow IT is when internal teams set up technical systems or use software products without official approval or oversight from the larger organization.
-A simple example would be if a company's employees use a chat app that isn't sanctioned or managed by the company to communicate about business activities.
+A simple example would be if a company's employees use a chat app that is not sanctioned or managed by the company to communicate about business activities.

 Shadow IT can find its way into application architecture too.
 Either as a short cut for getting things done, or out of necessity, employees may incorporate cloud services into a company's technology stack before receiving official approval.

 Cloudflare enables businesses to manage their cloud deployments' performance and security from a single dashboard.
 The Cloudflare network stretches all around the globe in 310+ cities to help ensure performance and security for users anywhere in the world.

 Learning Center Navigation